akzaidi/fine-lm/README.md

 ## Acknowledgement

 This was supported by [Deep Learning Camp Jeju 2018](http://jeju.dlcamp.org/2018/) which was organized by [TensorFlow Korea User Group](https://facebook.com/groups/TensorFlowKR/).
 I also would like to thank my wonderful mentor, [Minjoon Seo](https://seominjoon.github.io/) for his advice and inspiration.
-Lastly, lots of thanks to all my friends that participated on this camp with me!
+Lastly, lots of thanks to all the awesome participants for making this a super fun experience!

 ![](https://cdn-images-1.medium.com/max/2000/1*IfjQyGlgAIo8yCvZwtk4CA.jpeg)